What is PIC 4020?

 - family visas

 PIC 4020 will also affect the future applications of members of the same family unit.
 Don’t put their application at risk as well.
 A child under 18 at the time of parents making an application and providing a pages document might have some relief in relation to the harsh consequences of PIC 4020.

 The general rule is that if one member of the family unit provides a bogus document, then the PIC 4020 punishment is such that it affects every member of the family unit.

-The consequence is that offending party and their family members will be excluded from being considered for the grant of a visa for a 3 year period and in cases where the bogus document relates to one’s identity, the exclusion may extend for a 10 year period.
+The consequence is that the offending party and their family members will be excluded from being considered for the grant of a visa for a 3-year period and in cases where the bogus document relates to one’s identity, the exclusion may extend for a 10-year period.

 How to fix PIC 4020 Bogus Document problem?

 If you have been asked by Home Affairs to comment on a bogus document issue, then there are usually two different responses.